A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Proof of the convergence result for the split-step method (SSM)

 \subsubsection{Preliminary results}

 As a first step, we state a result that allows us to re-write \eqref{eq:SSTM:scheme 1} and \eqref{eq:SSTM:scheme 2} as a map of $\hat X^{i,N}$ without the presence of the $Y^{i,\star,N}$.
-We present first a new general version of \cite[{Lemma 3.4}]{higham2002strong} where the differentiability assumption is lifted and the maps are allowed to depend on time. \begin{lemma} Choose $h>0$ satisfying $1-2hL_v>0$.
-Given $t\in[0,T],~c,d\in \mathbb{R}^d$ the implicit equation:
+We present first a new general version of \cite[{Lemma 3.4}]{higham2002strong} where the differentiability Assumption is lifted and the maps are allowed to depend on time (and the measure component).